MisterMoody/twigTemplates/README.md

 There are also operators that are useful when testing: those are shared in the 'Troubleshooting' section.

+Syntax aside, Twig has a set of [coding standards](https://twig.symfony.com/doc/2.x/coding_standards.html) that developers should follow and typically involves when, where and how to use spaces.
+For example, put one space after the start of and before the end of a delimiter.
+With all of that out of the way, lets focus on more advanced features.

 ### Template Inheritance
 In the **`templates`** folder sub-section, reference was made to the fact that templates inherit layout presentation from a main template.
 The name of the main template in this project is the `base.twig` file.